mvysny/mvysny.github.io/_posts/2022-9-12-virt-manager.md

 Not bad - very usable.
 The UI performance is perfect with 3D acceleration enabled.

+## UI issues

+I always enable "Auto-resize VM with window" which makes sure the VM fills all the available screen space of the virt-manager window.

+Use the `virtio` video driver, and make sure the 3D acceleration support is enabled.
+Then head to Display, select Spice and enable OpenGL.
+This is the best and fastest setting for smoothest UI.

+* Virtio without 3D still offers quite decent performance.
+If you don't want to enable 3D acceleration, I still recommend to use this driver.
+* QXL doesn't support 3D acceleration.
+The speed is fine, but the "Auto-resize VM with window" is very buggy with this driver and stubbornly refuses to resize the screen of your VM.
+* Bochs driver is horribly slow.
+* Haven't tried others.

+Firefox+Wayland+Screen sharing: on all video drivers, if you try to share a screen where your VM is running, the screen will soon stop updating in Firefox.
+Workaround is to share just the virt-manager window with the VM and not the entire screen.

 ## What I miss

 I miss the ability to clone the VM without having to clone the disk.
 VirtualBox